candidcalcifer/AIDesignProject/README.md

 # ChatGPT Conversation

-The conversation history and all prompts can be found in the **ChatGPTHistory.html** or **ChatGPTHistory.pdf** file, the original file was the html and it will open in any web browser or can be read in code form, it has also been converted to a pdf as well.
+The conversation history and all prompts can be found in the **ChatGPTHistory.pdf** file.
 The entirety of the conversation used to design and write this insertion sort program is included.

 # Generic Insertion Sort